AishwaryaD1/Personal-Website/README.md

 # Quarto Template for the Tutorial

-This repository contains the template for the website tutorial at <https://www.marvinschmitt.com/blog/website-tutorial-quarto/>.
+This repository contains a personal website made using Marvin Schmitt's website tutorial at <https://www.marvinschmitt.com/blog/website-tutorial-quarto/>.